jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 The viscosity and density of air and water are different and are included in **transportProperties** file in the constant directory in OpenFOAM.
 The surface tension of water is also included in this file.
 The interface between the atmosphere and water surface needs to be tracked.
-The additional equation to track the air/water interface is discussed below in Solvers.
+The additional equation to track the air/water interface is discussed below.